merose/rmi-example/README.md

 ## Running

+The server Java application is in the class `TaskServer`.
+The client is in the class `TaskClient`.
-To start the server, either use _Run As_ and _Java Application_ within Eclipse.
-Or build with Maven and use this command line.
+To start the server, either use _Run As_ and _Java Application_ within Eclipse, or build with Maven and use this command line:

     java -cp target/rmi-example-1.0.0-SNAPSHOT.jar me.markrose.example.TaskServer

-To start the client
+You can also start the client within Eclipse, or use this command line:

     java -cp target/rmi-example-1.0.0-SNAPSHOT.jar me.markrose.example.TaskClient